Why do customers continue to buy from big distributors despite the fact that promised savings goals are rarely met?

 The vendor hasn’t done their homework and walks in and just shoots you a price of $25.
 You immediately think this price is too low and it can’t be an apples-to-apples deal and you reject the offer.

 Sales organizations' most closely guarded secret is what they pay a vendor for an item.
 Consider the risks:

-If sales reps know the true cost and they want to impress a customer and make a quick sale, in the above example will nearly always price the item too low and leave lots of money on the table.
+If sales reps know the true cost and they want to impress a customer and make a quick sale will nearly always price the item too low and leave lots of money on the table.

-Distributors want control of the setting of the list price so that by setting a list price of $100 in the above example, they can quote a 50% discount on the item and still make an enormous profit margin.
+Distributors want control of the setting of the list price, so by setting a list price of $100 they can quote a 50% discount on the item, and still make an enormous profit margin.

-Avoid general price erosion but to keep enough margin available in case of a competitive situation (such as negotiations with a really big customer.)
+They need to avoid general price erosion, but keep enough margin available in case of a competitive situation (such as negotiations with a really big customer.)